-The Directors have prepared sensitivity analysis to consider the impact of additional Downside scenarios with a more severe impact on the Group's cashflows and liquidity than is currently thought likely.
-The Directors are confident that the resulting EBITDA, when combined with the mitigating actions that are within the Group's control, including reductions in capital and other expenditure, will allow the Group to maintain sufficient liquidity within its £71.3m debt financing facilities reflecting the combined group facilities and satisfy bank covenant levels.
-The Directors have also performed reverse cash and reverse covenant stress tests which demonstrate headroom against the Base and Downside cases.
+The Directors have prepared sensitivity analysis to consider the impact of additional downside scenarios with a more severe impact on the Group's cashflows and liquidity than is currently thought likely.
+The Directors are confident that the resulting EBITDA, when combined with the mitigating actions that are within the Group's control, including reductions in capital and other expenditure, will allow the Group to maintain sufficient liquidity within its debt financing facilities relating to EBITDA and liquidity.